erisata/exometer_graphite/README.md

 Default is 2.
 * resubscription_delay - time interval of renewing subscriptions.
 New metrics can be created or deleted.
 Default is 60 seconds.
+* path_prefix - adds prefix for metrics that are sent to graphite.
+To automatically get node@host, use atom '$node' which provides erlang:node/0 value.
 * subscriptions - selection of metrics that are wanted to be seen in Graphite.
 Read next section for detail information.

 ### <a name="Subscription_configuration">Subscription configuration</a> ###

 Selecting metrics
 is done using Erlang specification matching.